 Running a dry pump may irreparably ruin the pump.
 When running, the pump must always be moving water.

-Clean up the Remaining Water
+Clean Up the Remaining Water

-When the water is too low for the submersible pump, turn off and unplug the pump, then remove it from the pool.
+When the water is too low for the submersible pump, turn off and unplug the pump, and then remove it from the pool.
 Use the shop vacuum (without a bag or filter) to clean up the rest of the water at the bottom of the pool.